Pre-Engineering Dual Degree Program Curriculum

-Drury University cooperates with both Washington University and the University of Missouri-Columbia in dual-degree programs leading to undergraduate degrees in a liberal arts major and in engineering.
+Drury University cooperates with Washington University in dual-degree programs leading to undergraduate degrees in a liberal arts major and in engineering.
 Participants commonly follow either a ‘3-2’ or ‘4-2’ schedule, entering the engineering school after their junior or senior year at Drury (students who follow a 4-2 schedule must apply no later than one year after graduation).
 Those who meet the admissions requirements should be able to earn both a Drury degree and an engineering degree with four semesters of study after Drury.

 Washington University also offers a ‘3-3’ or ‘4-3’ program leading to a Drury B.A., and a B.S. and M.S. in Engineering from Washington University.
 Students complete the same coursework as listed below while at Drury, and then move to Washington University for three years of study.